ANATOMIYA NG KORUPSYON (Dennis Marasigan)

 ANATOMIYA NG KORUPSYON is set during the Marcos era, when corruption in the country is as its peak (or I could be mistaken or inaccurate, depending on who you ask, say Imelda Marcos); at first I didn't notice the period in which the story takes place.
 My friends readily saw the Marcos picture hanging by the office (the setting is in a Family Court).
 For me, the black vintage telephone and the trendy dresses worn by Che Ramos and Bea Garcia (who play office clerks) gave the milieu away.

 True to its title, ANATOMIYA NG KORUPSIYON enumerates and dissects corruption in its many forms, from what brownouts do to public service to the stenographer benefiting from red tape because she gets paid per page of what she types, up to the judge who is stated to have been receiving the highest amount of money because of the level of his needs/luxuries.
-In my previous line of work, I've dealt with government offices and I can relate to ANATOMIYA with much regard.
-The vignettes presented are authentic, and at the same time alarming.

 And in textbook cinematic fashion, as we have seen countless times in various genres, if you cannot take the hero apart on his/her own, you go after the family.
 This reminded me that Cely is a human being that even with her noblest of intentions, she is also capable of making the wrong choices.